missionpinball/mpf-docs/install/mac.rst

 .. code-block:: console

-  pip3 install --upgrade mpf mpf-mc
+  pip3 install --upgrade mpf[all] mpf-mc

 This will trigger *pip* to contact the PyPI servers to see if there's a newer version of MPF or MC (and any of their requirements).
 If newer versions are found, pip will download and install them.